statamic/docs/content/collections/docs/new-antlers-parser.md

 - Merging the results of multiple expressions
 - Perform a robust set of mathmatical operations
 - Concatenate, increment, and decrement values
-- Extended syntax that provide better type handling
+- A better Modifier syntax that provide better type handling
 - A smarter, more forgiving matching engine so more things Just Work™
-- Self-iterating assignment
+- Self-iterating assignments
 - Self-closing tags
 - Run-time caching for huge performance boosts

 This new engine is a powerful factory, mad scientist labratory, and wizarding school all rolled into one. 🏭🧑‍🔬🧙‍♀️

-### It's Still Experimental {#experimental}
+### We're Calling it "Experimental" {#experimental}

 Because of how fundamental Antlers is to the whole Statamic experience, we wanted to ship this new version under an **opt-in** feature flag in the event it affects the behavior or output of one or more of your templates.
 Here are a few conditions we wish to avoid, in order of most-to-least likely scenarios: